Capras/Competencies/competencies.md

 - [ ] Knowledge of serialization and deserialization with JSON
-      - *Demonstrated through development of RESTful API for Techtonic Client*

 - [ ] Understanding the difference between pass by reference and pass by value